Harshil-p02/Alien_Invasion/README.md

-Attemp to create the game Space Invaders using pygame.<br>
+Attempt to create the game Space Invaders using pygame.<br>
 Following along the lines of Python Crash Course